ElijahRomer/Elijahs-Portfolio-React/README.md

 ## Description

-This website was created as a way to showcase my biography, resume, and projects in a customizable and deployed website that can be independently viewed from GitHub or LinkedIn.
+This website was created as a way to showcase my biography, resume, and projects in a customizable and standalone website that can be viewed independently from GitHub or LinkedIn.

 ### Technologies Used: